Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Introduction

 \section{Introduction}

 Coronal mass ejections (CMEs) are plasma and magnetic flux eruptions from the Sun that propagate outward through the heliosphere.
-The interaction of the fast-expelled material with planets and their magnetospheres leads to various phenomena commonly described as space weather.
+The interaction of the fast-expelled material with planets and their magnetospheres leads to various phenomena that drive most space weather effects.
 While these events can be harmless, more ``geo-effective'' events can induce intense and destructive geomagnetic storms with substantial impacts, such as satellite orbit changes, electronic device perturbations on the planet's surface and radio transmission disturbances.
 Such impacts are getting even more critical with the increasing reliance on technology and continuous power supply to various infrastructures, thus increasing the importance of real-time CME predictions \cite{feynman2000space,cannon2013,Eastwood2018QuantifyingTE,Oughton2018ARA,Riley2018ExtremeSW}.

 Coronagraph data, i.e.\ white-light images from around the Sun up to 30 solar radii, are the primary data source for modeling the evolution of CMEs.
 However, arrival predictions based on CME characteristics extracted from these data often come with high uncertainties due to the imprecise initial parameters \cite{sin22,ver23}, even more so when limited numbers of vantage points are used as described by \citeA{palkay24}.